-TX Watch Company recently introduced a new dress watch within their lineup, the TX 400 Series Perpetual Weekly Calendar.
+TX Watch Company, a three-year-old brand, owned by the Timex Group, recently introduced a new dress watch within their high-end quartz collection called the TX 400 Series Perpetual Weekly Calendar.

 As you can see, the attention to detail and finish are quite good.
-A nice mixture of polished and brushed finishes has been used on the case, bezel, bracelet, crown and pusher.
+A nice mixture of polished and brushed finishes has been used on the case, bezel, bracelet, crown, and pusher.
 Another detail generally found on watches costing thousands of dollars.

 This watch is extremely easy to operate, everything is controlled via either the crown or a single pusher.
 The crown is non-locking, so to set the time and date, just pull it out and turn.
 And to view the month, just tap the pusher once.
 The date hand will reset after a few seconds.

 Once you set the date, that is it.
 It is guaranteed accurate until 2100.
-It even accounts for short months and leap years.
+It even accounts for short months, and leap years.

 One feature that is often overlooked on models at this price point, is the glass.
 All TX watches use sapphire crystals.
-Synthetic sapphire glass is nearly impossible to scratch and unless you are going to the moon, in which case a shatter-proof acrylic crystal is necessary, a sapphire crystal is a must for any high quality watch.
+Synthetic sapphire glass is nearly impossible to scratch and unless you are going to the moon, in which case a shatter-proof acrylic crystal is necessary, a sapphire crystal is a must for any high-quality watch.

 Retail prices are: $495 (stainless steel), $550 (rose gold plated stainless steel), $575 (shown).